 end

 The idea of merge sort is rather simple.
 You can implement it with recursion elegantly.
-And the last one is the queen of sorting algorithms, quick sort.

 class QuickSort